woutervh-/timed-memoize/README.md

 This means that if you call the function with different arguments, then the cache will be missed and a new value will be computed with those arguments (see examples below).
 Optionally you can specify how to resolve the arguments to a key that is used internally to cache return values.

-It is also possible to memoize key/value pairs using a global cache.
+It is also possible to memoize key/value pairs using a cache.

 Works in browsers and Node.js.